echolab-stanford/wildfire-map-public/README.md

 There are several settings that can be changed in the `work/00_functions.R`.

-The entire repo is ~1.4Gb zipped and ~1.7Gb unzipped.
+The entire repo is ~1.4 GB zipped and ~1.7 GB unzipped.

 # Scripts